edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 What is the point  of steps 14 and 15 if just end up with the same arc?
 * Sketcher arcs are quadratic NURBS
 * the CubicCurve4 version of the arc is a cubic NURBS
-* cubic NURBS are the simplest form that is suitable for free form modeling
+* cubic NURBS are the simplest form that is generally considered suitable for free form modeling
 * Once it is in ControlPoly4_arc or CubicCurve4 form, our sketcher arc can now be used alongside the other curves to make surfaces
 * usually we only need the polygon, so we sketch the arc, make the polygon, and skip making a curve.
-There is little extra effort to ge the conversion
+There is little extra effort to get the conversion

-here is an example picture of blending a sketcher arc extrusion to a freeform surface with _exact_ matching at the seam.
+Here is an example picture of blending a sketcher arc extrusion to a freeform surface with _exact_ matching at the seam.
 OUT OF SCOPE for this tutorial, i just want to show a concrete example.
 ![21](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/development_FC_models/parametric/blend%20arc%20to%2066%20demo/live%2066%2002.PNG?raw=true)

 ####-16- BONUS ROUND